 8 Tips to Break Anxiety-Insomnia Cycle

 1. Before you do anything, check with your healthcare provider to make sure there are no underlying medical problems to blame.
-This could include diseases and conditions such as arthritis, diabetes, epilepsy, heart disease, menopause, or pregnancy.A number of medications can also have a negative impact on your ability to sleep normally.
+This could include diseases and conditions such as arthritis, diabetes, epilepsy, heart disease, menopause, or pregnancy.Several medications can also hurt your ability to sleep normally.

-You can start practicing Yoga with Legs-Up-the-Wall pose, an easy pose suitable for beginners.
-Read here in details → Yoga for Anxiety for Beginners.
+You can start practicing Yoga with the Legs-Up-the-Wall pose, an easy pose suitable for beginners.
+Read here in detail → Yoga for Anxiety for Beginners.

 And, here's a short video for you to get started with meditation in a simple way:

-3. Another way to beat anxiety-insomnia cycle is by engaging in exercise on a regular basis.
-A 20 minute walk each day (or even three to four times a week) can work wonders.
+3. Another way to beat the anxiety-insomnia cycle is by engaging in exercise regularly.
+A 20-minute walk each day (or even three to four times a week) can work wonders.

-Exercise stimulates the production of endorphins and reduces levels of adrenaline and cortisol (body's stress hormones), which can help improve your mood and reduce stress and anxiety symptoms, which in turn promotes better sleep.
+Exercise stimulates the production of endorphins and reduces levels of adrenaline and cortisol (the body's stress hormones), which can help improve your mood and reduce stress and anxiety symptoms, which in turn promotes better sleep.
 [Ref.
 Exercising to relax by Harvard Health Publishing]

 Don’t exercise just before going to bed because it will stimulate your system too much.